navneetprasad1311/vsd-soc-pgrm-w2/README.md

 - Gain hands-on experience with functional modeling of the BabySoC using Verilog.

-- To simulate and verify SoC behavior using Icarus Verilog and GTKWave.
+- Simulate and verify SoC behavior using Icarus Verilog and GTKWave

 - Understand the workflow from instruction execution to DAC output and waveform analysis.